gdiet/backup/README.md

 ### Run The H2 Database Server In TCP Mode

 For demonstration, investigation or debugging it might be interesting to examine the DedupFS database while the DedupFS file system is mounted.
+For this, run a H2 TCP server locally, e.g.

+    java -cp "h2-2.1.214.jar" org.h2.tools.Server -tcp -tcpPort 9876

-For this, add `-DH2.TcpPort=<TCP port>` to the java options in the script.
-When running in this mode, at startup time the JDBC connection information to use is logged on WARN level.
+and add `-DH2.TcpPort=<TCP port>` to the java options in the script.
+When running in this mode, at startup time the JDBC connection information used is logged on WARN level.

 ## Story: How I Use DedupFS